dekuNukem/Film-Packaging/contribution_guide.md

 Your film packaging should be:

 * Intact & Legible
-	* Not missing any flaps / panels
+	* Not missing significant portions of the box
-	* Not significantly covered by stains / stickers
 * Unique
 	* [Take a look at the archive page](./film_packaging/by_brand.md)
 	* It should be **`NOT exactly the same`** as existing entries